Broken User Authentication

 What is Broken User Authentication?

-Broken user authentication refers to security vulnerabilities in a web application’s authentication process or session management that allow unauthorized users to gain access to sensitive data and actions.
-It serves as an umbrella term that encompasses various weaknesses in how systems manage user identities and sessions, leading to unauthorized access.
+Broken user authentication refers to security vulnerabilities in a web application’s authentication process or session management that allow unauthorized users to access sensitive data and actions.
+It is an umbrella term encompassing various weaknesses in how systems manage user identities and sessions, leading to unauthorized access.

 Core Components of Broken Authentication

 1. Session Management: This involves how user sessions are created, maintained, and terminated.
-Weaknesses can arise from improper handling of session identifiers, which can be exploited by attackers.
+Weaknesses can arise from improper handling of session identifiers, which attackers can exploit.

-2. Credential Management: This refers to the methods employed to manage user credentials, including passwords and tokens.
+2. Credential Management refers to managing user credentials, including passwords and tokens.
 Flaws in this area can allow attackers to impersonate legitimate users.

-3. Identity Verification: The process of confirming a user’s identity can be flawed, allowing attackers to bypass authentication mechanisms.
+3. Identity Verification: Confirming a user’s identity can be flawed, allowing attackers to bypass authentication mechanisms.

 How Broken Authentication Works